Verbalase/docs/src/en/community/admin/goob-station-admin-policy.md

 - If all else fails, total station destruction and/or round-ending antagonists (Lone Operatives are preferable) may be spawned.

 ### Event protocol
-Admin Events are large-scale modifications to the round that would dramatically affect the typical flow of the game.
+Admin Events are large-scale modifications to the round that would dramatically affect the game's typical flow.
 When doing an admin event, you must do the following:

 - Before the event even begins, a player vote must be held (OOC Tab) with a majority in favor of participating in the event.
   - The vote should not specify the details of the event, only that one is to be held.